 Apply online separately for each member of the household who is having difficulties at home.
 If more than one person in the household qualifies for accessible housing points, we will only award points for the person with the highest need.

 Help to fill in the form

 You can ask a friend, or relative, to help you fill in the form.
-You can also ask any of the landlords to help you fill in the form.
-Contact us to arrange an appointment at one of the offices, or we can arrange a home visit if you need one.
+You can also ask any of the landlords to assist you completing the form online.
+Contact us to arrange assistance with a member of staff.

 If you wish, you can nominate someone to act for you by putting their details in the box at the end of the form.